phalcon-orphanage/docs/en/reference/models.rst

 | hydration   | Sets the hydration strategy to represent each returned record in the result                                                                                                                        | "hydration" => Resultset::HYDRATION_OBJECTS                             |
 +-------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------------+

-If you prefer, there is also available a way to create queries in an object oriented way, instead of using an array of parameters:
+If you prefer, there is also available a way to create queries in an object-oriented way, instead of using an array of parameters:

 .. code-block:: php